-Due to the remote location of the classroom, it is extremely important that students do not waste time during passing periods.
-Students who arrive late and are sent for a tardy pass must return with the tardy pass before the 20th minute after the official start time of the period.
+Due to the remote location of the classroom, students mustn't waste time during passing periods.
+Students who arrive late and are sent for a tardy pass must return with the tardy pass before the 10th minute after the official start time of the period.
 Failure to do so will result in being marked absent.